4 Ways To Minimize Your Food Waste This Thanksgiving

 We spoke with ICE chefs about how to scale down your throwaways for the upcoming holiday season.

-Creating a decadent Thanksgiving feast that’s both tasty and environmentally-friendly doesn’t have to be difficult.
+Creating a decadent Thanksgiving feast that’s both tasty and environmentally-friendly is easier than many people may think.
 We spoke with ICE chefs to learn how they eliminate food waste and make the Thanksgiving table more sustainable.

-ICE chefs share tips for using all of your scraps, fats and bones to create a delicious meal while minimizing food waste.
+Here's a look at some of the ICE chefs' favorite tips for using extra scraps, fats and bones to create a delicious meal while minimizing food waste.

 Break Down Your Turkey